ballerina-guides/integration-samples/salesforce_api/sfdc-new-contact-to-twilio-sms/Readme.md

-Example to send a Twilio SMS for every new Salesforce Contact.
+This example sends a Twilio SMS for every new Salesforce contact.

 ## Use case
 Twilio is a cloud communications platform as a service (CPaaS) company.
 It allows software developers to programmatically make and receive phone calls, send and receive text messages, and perform other communication functions using its web service APIs.